Problem Validation

 • What are their main responsibilities?

-3. Problem Discovery (15 min)
+3. Problem discovery (15 min)

 • "Tell me about the last time [problem scenario]"

-• "What's the hardest part about [process]?"
+• "What is the hardest part about [process]?"

 • "What have you tried?"